secretstartups/handbook/content/handbook/support/workflows/assigned-support-engineer/emergencies.md

 weren't available, then catch up on what happened and reach out to the customer to discuss any next steps.

-If a big task is planned while you know you'll be unavailable, see [be proactive](#be-proactive) to prepare the on-call engineer.
+If a big task is planned while you know you'll be unavailable [be proactive](#be-proactive) and prepare the on-call engineer.

 ### Be proactive

 If a task is planned after-hours that may lead to an emergency (an upcoming upgrade, migration, etc.) then it would be useful to create a summary of what's planned, possible problems that could arise (if you know any), and suggested solutions.
-Any other useful information that can be used while troubleshooting (architecture info, problems, etc.) would be useful.
-Leave this as an internal note in the existing ticket leading up to the task so the on-call engineer can see it.
+If you have other account-specific information that the on-call SE might need while troubleshooting (architecture info, problems, etc.), please put it into an internal note in the existing ticket leading up to the task so the on-call engineer can see it.